ms738/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 # 2. Getting Unity ready for development

-In this tutorial, we learn how to prepare and configure Unity for application development, including importing the Mixed Reality Toolkit, configuring build settings, and preparing our scene.
+In this tutorial, you will learn how to prepare and configure Unity for application development, such as importing the Mixed Reality Toolkit, configuring build settings, and preparing your scene.

 ## Objectives